idsia-robotics/idsia-robotics.github.io/index.md

 <figure style="width: 20%" class="align-right"><img src="files/idsia_logo.png"></figure>
 Our lab is part of [IDSIA](http://idsia.ch) (Dalle Molle Institute for Artificial Intelligence), affiliated with both [USI](http://usi.ch) (Università della Svizzera Italiana) and [SUPSI-DTI](http://www.supsi.ch/dti/) (Scuola Universitaria Professionale della Svizzera Italiana, Dipartimento di Tecnologie Innovative).

-The lab is jointy led by [Alessandro Giusti](http://www.idsia.ch/~giusti) (Professor at IDSIA USI-SUPSI), and [Luca M. Gambardella](http://www.idsia.ch/~luca) (Professor at USI); it is active in basic and applied research in autonomous mobile robotics, in close collaboration with other IDSIA researchers, namely the [Imprecise Probability Group](http://ipg.idsia.ch/) led by [Prof. Marco Zaffalon](http://people.idsia.ch/~zaffalon/) and the deep learning group led by [Prof. Jürgen Schmidhuber](http://people.idsia.ch/~juergen/).
+The lab is led by Prof. [Alessandro Giusti](http://www.idsia.ch/~giusti) (Professor at IDSIA USI-SUPSI); it is active in basic and applied research in autonomous mobile robotics, in close collaboration with other IDSIA researchers, namely the [Imprecise Probability Group](http://ipg.idsia.ch/) led by [Prof. Marco Zaffalon](http://people.idsia.ch/~zaffalon/) and the deep learning group led by [Prof. Jürgen Schmidhuber](http://people.idsia.ch/~juergen/).

-We are part of the [National Centre of Competence in Research](https://nccr-robotics.ch) Robotics: a Swiss nationwide organization funded by the [Swiss National Science Foundation](http://www.snf.ch/en/Pages/default.aspx) pulling together top researchers from all over the country with the objective of developing new, human oriented robotic technology for improving our quality of life.
-In this context, we routinely collaborate with other Swiss robotics labs at [ETH Zurich](http://www.ethz.ch/), [EPFL](http://epfl.ch/) and the [University of Zurich](http://www.uzh.ch/index.html).
+We have been part of the [National Centre of Competence in Research](https://nccr-robotics.ch) Robotics for its entire duration (2010-2022): a Swiss nationwide organization funded by the [Swiss National Science Foundation](http://www.snf.ch/en/Pages/default.aspx) pulling together top researchers from all over the country with the objective of developing new, human oriented robotic technology for improving our quality of life.
+After the conclusion of the program, we have been routinely collaborating with other Swiss robotics labs at [ETH Zurich](http://www.ethz.ch/), [EPFL](http://epfl.ch/) and the [University of Zurich](http://www.uzh.ch/index.html).

 # Research